asward/MMM-Announcements/README.md

 # MMM-Announcements
 This is an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It allows remote editing of a rotating list of announcements to display on the Mirror.
-You do not need to restart the Mirror Server or the display to received the updated list.
-Each time can have a specific display duration (in seconds).
+It allows remote editing, through a web browser, of a rotating list of announcements.
+No need to restart the Mirror server or the clients to receive the updated list.
+Each item can have an individually defined display duration.
 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/asward/MMM-Announcements.git`.
 A new folder will appear navigate into it.
 2. Execute `npm install` to install the node dependencies.

 ## Using the module
-First of all connect a button to your Raspberry PI: [How to connect a button.](http://razzpisampler.oreilly.com/ch07.html)

 To use this module, add it to the modules array in the `config/config.js` file:
 ````javascript
 modules: [